How do I apply for a rental property?

 I have been approved for a rental property.
 What do I do next?

 Once you have been approved for a rental property one of our Property Managers will provide you with the Lease Agreement to execute and other tenancy related documents.
-In order to secure the property you are required to pay the first months rent within 24 hours of being notified of your approval of the property.
-The first months rent will need to be direct credited into the Twin Waters Estate Agents rental trust account.
+In order to secure the property, you are required to pay the first month’s rent within 24 hours of being notified of your approval of the property.
+The first month’s rent will need to be directly credited into the Twin Waters Estate Agents rental trust account.
 You will be provided with a unique reference number to make this payment via BPAY.